Holly's Tacky Christmas Lights

 While attending NVCC in 2001 I took a web development class.
 We had to create a web site as the final project.
 I decided to create a personal site.
 As part of that effort I put up a small page about the Tacky lights I knew of and would recommend with photos.
 I felt good about being able to share the joy of these lights with others.
 I didn't pay much attention to the page the first two years.
 I would receive a few email around Christmas and by the second year there were mostly asking for directions.

 The third year I added links to Yahoo!
 Maps for each address.
 This eliminated the emails requesting directions.
 Still I received even more email and I wondered how much exposure my page was actually getting.
 I put a hit counter on it in mid December 2003.
 The number of hits and emails indicated to me that this list was being used as a legitimate reference to local light displays.
 I quickly updated it with new photos and information, but I had no new homes to add.
-I added a Christmas Lights Shows page.
+I added a commercial Lights Shows recommendations page.
 I started thinking about how I could make the site more useful.

 In 2007 I finally had a reason to update the site.
 For my final class in pursuit of my B.S. degree in Information Technology from Strayer University, I had to develop a real-world project using a database from start to finish.
 I choose to move the Christmas pages off my personal web site and make them a stand-alone website.
 The main pages are database-driven and use server-side scripting.
-I've also added some user functionality: allowing the visitor to select/sort the list; to vote for their favorite display; and to rate each display.
+I've also added some user functionality: allowing the visitor to vote for their favorite display; and to rate each display.
 I'm very pleased with the result.

 May your days and nights be merry and bright,